Definition: Extimacy - a Lacanian term disrupting the space between the personal and the social

 Home About Online Workshops and Courses Sessions Blog

-SOMATIC, PSYCHO-POLITICAL EDUCATION
+PSYCHO-POLITICAL EDUCATION

-Somatic extimacy is a trauma-informed, political praxis that is theoretical, existential, and experiential.
+Political extimacy is a trauma-informed praxis that is theoretical, existential, and experiential.
 The focus is the uncontainable work of race and its gender-specifying forms, where the violence inherent to raced existence is understood to supersede every social encounter and thus threaten every liberatory project grounded in everyday, social relationships.
 As such, we cannot take the mundanity of race for granted or assume that transformative political action equates to knowing how to ‘co-be’ or ‘co-practice’, interactively, under violent conditions that remain unresolved.
-Inspired by black feminist inquiries, as well as James Baldwin’s interactive presencing of liberal hypocrisy in raced encounters, somatic extimacy is a learned praxis that challenges what is routinely unpresenced in interaction as transformative social care and political material.
+Inspired by black feminist inquiries, as well as James Baldwin’s interactive presencing of liberal hypocrisy in raced encounters, political extimacy is a learned praxis that challenges what is routinely unpresenced in interaction as transformative social care and political material.

-Kesha Fikes, Ph.D., (she/her)
+Kesha Fikes, Ph.D.

 Independent Scholar